-The 8x57JR, based on the 8x57J cartridge, is the same as the original 8mm Mauser cartridge except for having a rimmed case.
-This cartridge is most often found as the third projectile in break action drilling rifles topped with two other barrels for 12 or 16 gauge shotshells.
-The 8mm Mauser JR variant has been produced since the early 1900's, and is less and less common every day, especially for those who shoot outside of Europe.
-Only a very few manufacturers continue to produce firearms chambered for this cartridge, Blaser and Anschuetz being two of them.
+The 8x57 JR, based on the 8x57 J cartridge, is the same as the original 8mm Mauser cartridge except for having a rimmed case.
+This cartridge is most often found as the third projectile in break-action drilling rifles, topped with two other barrels for 12 or 16 gauge shotshells.
+The 8mm Mauser JR variant has been produced since the early 1900s, and is becoming less and less common every day – especially for those who shoot outside of Europe.
+Very few manufacturers continue to produce firearms chambered for this cartridge, with Blaser and Anschuetz being two of them.

-Bullets for the 8x57JR are most likely configured as full metal jackets or soft points.
-Bullets most commonly weigh 196 grains.
-The round does not have the best ballistics in its class, yet the numbers for the 8x57JR are respectable for a medium bore cartridge of its age.
-The German military M/88 cartridge which they adopted in 1888 fires a 225 grain bullet out of the muzzle at 2,100 feet per second, and generates a muzzle energy of 2,200 foot pounds.
-Modern ammunition in this cartridge generates a muzzle velocity better than 2,300 feet per second, and a muzzle energy of 2,350 foot pounds.
-These numbers make the 8x57JR more than adequate for deer sized game.
+Bullets for the 8x57 JR are most likely configured as full metal jackets or soft points and weigh 196 grains.
+The round does not have the best ballistics in its class, yet the numbers for the 8x57 JR are respectable for a medium bore cartridge of its age.
+The German military M/88 cartridge, which they adopted in 1888, fires a 225 grain bullet out of the muzzle at 2,100 feet per second, and generates a muzzle energy of 2,200 foot pounds.
+Modern ammunition in this cartridge generates a muzzle velocity beyond 2,300 feet per second, and a muzzle energy of 2,350 foot pounds.
+These numbers make the 8x57 JR more than adequate for deer-sized game.

-The 8x57JR is an uncommon cartridge, but it offers great performance at short to mid range on game of medium size.
-The person who goes hunting with this cartridge will not be disappointed.
+The 8x57 JR is an uncommon cartridge, but it offers great performance at short to mid range on game of medium size.
+Those who go hunting with this cartridge will not be disappointed.